 How Does Breast Milk Impact Health and Development?

 According to a study that was published by The American Journal of Clinical Nutrition, breastfed babies show a significant increase in cognitive function over infants who are given formula.
 Additionally, the study found that babies who are breastfed for more than six months will experience a higher boost in their cognitive function.
 As you can see, the importance of breastfeeding for a baby’s development should not be overlooked when it is possible to breastfeed.
-Because of studies such as this one, the American Academy of Pediatrics recommends that children should be breastfed for at least 12 months, and the World Health Organization suggests expanding this time frame to at least two years.
+Because of studies such as this one, the American Academy of Pediatrics recommends that children should be breastfed for at least 12 months.
+In fact, the World Health Organization suggests expanding this time frame to at least two years.

 The importance of breastfeeding has also been proven in that breastfeeding provides several health benefits.
 For example, anyone who has been breastfed will have a lower risk of contracting type 2 diabetes and asthma.
 Additionally, babies who are fed formula are much more likely to deal with diarrhea, ear infections and even obesity.

 Another benefit of breastfeeding is that it provides the baby with essential skin contact with their mother.
 Research has proven that this contact can make the child feel more secure.
 Breastfeeding will also help stabilize the breathing and heart rate of a newborn.
 Furthermore, studies indicate that skin to skin contact is especially crucial for premature babies.
 It is important to have as much physical contact as possible after the birth.
 Fortunately, breastfeeding can be used as a method for ensuring regular skin to skin contact until the child weans.